bcrowell/bcrowell.github.io/moving_through_spacetime_at_c/index.md

 The lines are called "world-lines."
-The somewhat odd terminology comes from an awkward translation of a German phrase that was intended to be something more like "line through the world," i.e., a line through spacetime.
+The somewhat odd terminology comes from an awkward translation of a German phrase that was intended to be something more like "line through the world," or "line through all of history and existence."

 The gray rectangle is referred to as "spacetime."
 It's a sort of stage, or a piece of graph paper, that represents both time (vertically) and space (horizontally).
 If we take the picture and